willdone-mt/oceanology-programs/CONTRIBUTING.md

   - by opening a pull request via **forking**

 # Issues
+Open an issue if:
+- mainly, you found an issue within the scripts/programs
+- you have idea about marine science  programming for this repository

 # Pull Requests
 As a non-collaborator, you have to **fork** this repository and make changes there to open a **pull request**.
 Myself considered this as a long waay to change the codes.